 - Simple: This project requires no complicated crafting skills.
-If you can tie a knot and cut wire, you can make this project!
-As such, it’s perfect for beginner crafters and kids alike.
+If you can tie a knot and cut wire, you can make this wreath.

 - Affordable: The supplies for this project cost less than $7AUD (not including the cost of my dignity as I jumped up and down like a lunatic at the park trying to grab pinecones from a tree).

-- Quick: I made my wreath in an afternoon – if you procrastinate less than me, you can probably get it done sooner!
+- Quick: I made my wreath in an afternoon – if you procrastinate less than me, you can probably get it done in less time.

 So let’s get going!

 Make your own DIY pinecone wreath